asantagata/fruit-ui/router/README.md

 This is a basic router component for [FRUIT](https://www.npmjs.com/package/@fruit-ui/core).
 It uses search params for routes, which minimizes server-side requirements.

-This router provides four significant pieces:
+This router provides these significant pieces:

 ## The Router component